PascalThuet/PascalThuet/README.md

 - Make architecture and build-vs-buy decisions across heterogeneous teams
 - Bridge engineering, product, and business — so things actually ship

 I'm not the best coder in the room.
-My job is to make sure the best coders are in the right room — while staying close enough to the code to know the difference.
+My job is to make sure the best coders are in the right room, while staying close enough to the code to know the difference.

 ---

 ## Open source contributions

-I use coding agents to contribute directly — reviewing, testing, and validating everything before it ships.
+I contribute to open source projects I use in production, not as a developer, but as someone who runs them at scale and has things to say about how they behave in the real world.
 → [All merged PRs](https://github.com/pulls?q=is%3Apr+is%3Amerged+author%3APascalThuet+is%3Apublic)

 ---

 ## On coding agents

-I think coding agents are reshaping how engineering, product and business teams work together — blurring boundaries, accelerating decisions, and raising the bar for everyone involved.
+I think coding agents are reshaping how engineering, product and business teams work together, blurring boundaries, accelerating decisions, and raising the bar for everyone involved.

 ---